 - Crane Transmission: Built onto the supporting structures of the crane arm, hand, and wrist, our makeshift gearbox takes the tourque from a banebots motor and amplifies it.
 This makes it possible to lift large amounts of mass.

-- Climber: Our secondary objctive was to climb the scale.
+- Climber: Our secondary objective was to climb the scale.
 The following are the current mechanisms we are using to do so.

-- Winch: Utilizing a massive gear reduction gearbox and a large hook, our robot has the capabillity to climb the scale.
+- Winch: Utilizing a massive speed reduction gearbox and a large hook, our robot has the capabillity to climb the scale.

-- Crane Hook: To fulfill our secondary objective--to climb the scale--we attached a large hook to the end of the robot arm.
-This hook is attached to a strap of webbing, which, in turn, is attached to
+- Crane Hook: To fulfill our secondary objective, climbing the scale, we attached a large hook to the end of the robot arm.
+This hook is attached to a strap of webbing, which, in turn, is attached to the winch.

 As usual, our code is open source, and can be found on our GitHub organization.
 Here are some quick links: